vertexproject/synapse/docs/performance.rst

 increase is especially true when ingesting data with many recurrent nodes.

-"It doesn't matter that a 747 can carry more passengers than the space shuttle, when the mission is to repair a sattelite" -visi
+"It doesn't matter that a 747 can carry more passengers than the space shuttle, when the mission is to repair a satellite" -visi

 Test Data Sets
 ==============